-Practical Information & Tips For Visiting Windsor Castle
+Practical Guide & Tips For Visiting Windsor Castle

 Address: Windsor SL4 1NJ

 Hours: March to October 10:00 am to 5:15 pm, closing at 3:00 from November to February.

 Ticket price: 26.50 pounds, 28.50 on Saturday.
 The ticket comes with a complimentary audio guide, which is narrated by none other than King Charles III when he was the Prince of Wales and the heir to the throne.

 There is no photography permitted inside the castle or St. George’s Chapel, which is a tad disappointing.
 Photos of the interior above are stock photos.